samowitsch/minimig-arm-controller-0805/README.md

 Rebuild Minimig ARM Controller board using 0805 SMD components.

 > ⚠️ IMPORTANT NOTICE!
 It seems that only the first rev 1 of my Minimig controller is working!
-See #1
+See issue #1

 ## Preface